FREQUENTLY ASKED QUESTIONS

 • No homework.
 No teaching to the test

-Is Acton Academy NWA a Montessori School?
+Is AANWA a Montessori School?

 We respect and incorporate Maria Montessori’s philosophy for our younger studio but we are not a Montessori school.
 We have applied the best of Montessori methods: mixed-age classrooms, student-directed meaningful work, large blocks of work time, learning through “discovery,” and freedom of movement in the classroom.
 We believe it is possible to surpass this method by adding the following components: project-based learning, the Socratic Method of discussion and the latest in educational game-based software.

-Is Acton Academy NWA a religious school?
+Is AANWA a religious school?

-Does Acton Academy NWA serve special needs learners?
+Does AANWA serve special needs learners?

 AANWA's flexible approach to learning is a great fit for many kids who need something different than the traditional school environment.
 Students who have trouble sitting still through a standard school day can sometimes flourish in our classroom, which provides space for breaks, comfortable and flexible seating, and room for individual self-regulation.